forestryio/forestry.io/hugo/content/blog/what-s-new-in-jekyll-3.8.md

 ## Documentation Updates

-Ruby installation is certainly the most frustrating part and biggest paint point for beginners.
+Ruby installation is certainly the most frustrating part and biggest pain point for beginners.

 It’s now much easier to get started [installing Jekyll on macOS](https://jekyllrb.com/docs/installation/#macOS) [Ubuntu](https://jekyllrb.com/docs/installation/#ubuntu) or [Windows](https://jekyllrb.com/docs/windows/#installation-via-rubyinstaller) using the official instructions.

 You may also want to read over this [new tutorial to help you use bundler](https://jekyllrb.com/tutorials/using-jekyll-with-bundler/) to handle your Ruby gems in your Jekyll’s projects.
-Alternatively you may be interested in Forestry’s [create static site](https://forestry.io/blog/instant-production-ready-scaffolding-with-create-static-site/) a tool that can set up a new Hugo or Jekyll site with a modern, production-ready build pipeline in seconds.
+Alternatively you may be interested in Forestry’s [create static site](https://forestry.io/blog/instant-production-ready-scaffolding-with-create-static-site/), a tool that can set up a new Hugo or Jekyll site with a modern, production-ready build pipeline in seconds.

 If you are looking to add search to your static site, give jekyll-algolia plugin a try.
 Algolia have provided great documentation which includes a live demo to get you up and running quickly with [Algolia search for Jekyll](https://community.algolia.com/jekyll-algolia/getting-started.html).